bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 ❗ Test drive all these endpoints with [Postman](https://www.postman.com/downloads/) before starting with the project.

+❗ You can use Axios or the native Fetch, to interact with the endpoints from your JavaScript.

 ## MVP

 In order to complete this project, you must fix the following modules: